JurassicJey/CIFAR10/README.md

-# CIFAR-10 Image Classification
+# Fashion MNIST Classification (98.5% accuracy)

-This project uses a Convolutional Neural Network (CNN) model implemented in PyTorch to classify images from the CIFAR-10 dataset.
-The model achieves an accuracy of **98.512%** on the test set.
+This notebook demonstrates building, training, and evaluating a Convolutional Neural Network (CNN) to classify images from the CIFAR10 dataset—a collection of 32x2 grayscale images across 10 object categories (e.g., Cars, birds, trucks).

-## Model Architecture
+## Architecture

 The CNN model consists of multiple convolutional and fully connected layers as outlined below: